inin2007/C-Sharp/Exercises/README.md

 #### 9. Make a class car with the properties numTires = 4, year = 2000, and runs = true, and create three instances of it: car1, car2, and car3.

 Answer: https://github.com/inin2007/C-Sharp/blob/master/Exercises/bacisClasses.cs

+#### 10. Make a class Vehicle with the properties string Type, int NumTires, int Year, and bool Runs, and create:

+A car: Type = car with NumTires = 4 from Year = 2000 which Runs = true An oldcar: Type = car with NumTires = 4 from Year = 1980 which Runs = false A bike: Type = bike with NumTires = 2 from Year = 2017 which Runs = true

+Answer: